 top of page

-The Art of Listening is the foundation of The Art of NOT Acting.
+The Art of Listening is the foundation of The ZEN of NOT Acting.
 Truly listening as an actor requires being open, receptive, and spontaneous, while embracing a state of not knowing.
 It demands being fully present, because real listening can only happen in the moment.

 We often think of listening as simply hearing, but it is much more than that.
 Listening involves all of our senses and extends beyond sound.
 Here, I use the word “listening” to mean receiving impressions.
 These impressions, which come through our senses, affect us and play on the only acting instrument we have: ourselves.